-Object (i.e., the first of a chain), and in this case the Child bit is immediately followed

-- second EBV-6 line to the next "child" Packed Object that contains editing addenda for the parent. - 4396 A link value of zero is a Null pointer (no child exists), and in a Packed Object whose - Child bit is '0', this indicates that the Packed Object is editable, but has not yet been - 4398 edited.
-A link to the Parent is provided, so that a Directory may indicate the presence and - 4399 location of an ID Value in an Addendum Packed Object, while still providing an - interrogator with the ability to efficiently locate the other ID Values that are logically - associated with the original "parent" Packed Object.
-A link value of zero is invalid as a - pointer towards a Parent. - In order to allow room for a sufficiently-large link, when the future location of the next - 4404 "child" is unknown at the time the parent is encoded, it is permissible to use the - 4405 "redundant" form of the EBV-6 (for example using "100000 000000" to represent a link - value of zero).

-4407 I.5.6.1 Addendum "EditingOP" list (only in ID List Packed Objects)

-- In an IDLPO only, each Addendum section of a "child" ID List Packed Object contains a - set of "EditingOp" bits encoded immediately after its last EBV-6 link.
-The number of - such bits is determined from the number of entries on the Addendum Packed Object's ID - list.
-For each ID Value on this list, the corresponding EditingOp bit or bits are defined as - 4412 follows: - '1' means that the corresponding Fully-Qualified ID Value (FQIDV) is Replaced.
-A - Replace operation has the effect that the data originally associated with the FQIDV - matching the FQIDV in this Addendum Packed Object shall be ignored, and logically - replaced by the Aux Format bits and data encoded in this Addendum Packed Object) - '00' means that the corresponding FQIDV is Deleted but not replaced.
-In this case, - neither the Aux Format bits nor the data associated with this ID Value are encoded in - the Addendum Packed Object. - '01' means that the corresponding FOIDV is Added (either this FOIDV was not - previously encoded, or it was previously deleted without replacement).
-In this case, - the associated Aux Format Bits and data shall be encoded in the Addendum Packed - 4423 Object.

-- NOTE: if an application requests several "edit" operations at once (including some - Delete or Replace operations as well as Adds) then implementations can achieve - more efficient encoding if the Adds share the Addendum overhead, rather than being - implemented in a new Packed Object.
+- Child.
+The link to the parent is encoded as the number of octets (plus one) that are in between the last octet of the current Packed Object and the first octet of the parent. - 4356 The Child bit is defined as follows: - If the Child bit is a '0', then this Packed Object is an editable "Parentless" Packed Object (i.e., the first of a chain), and in this case the Child bit is immediately followed by a single EBV-6 link to the first "child" Packed Object that contains editing addenda for the parent. - If the Child bit is a '1', then this Packed Object is an editable "child" of an edited "parent," and the bit is immediately followed by one EBV-6 link to the "parent" and a second EBV-6 line to the next "child" Packed Object that contains editing addenda for the parent. - A link value of zero is a Null pointer (no child exists), and in a Packed Object whose Child bit is - 4364 '0', this indicates that the Packed Object is editable, but has not yet been edited.
+A link to the - Parent is provided, so that a Directory may indicate the presence and location of an ID Value in - an Addendum Packed Object, while still providing an interrogator with the ability to efficiently - locate the other ID Values that are logically associated with the original "parent" Packed Object. - 4368 A link value of zero is invalid as a pointer towards a Parent. - In order to allow room for a sufficiently-large link, when the future location of the next "child" is - unknown at the time the parent is encoded, it is permissible to use the "redundant" form of the - EBV-6 (for example using "100000 000000" to represent a link value of zero). - 4372 I.5.6.1 Addendum "EditingOP" list (only in ID List Packed Objects) - In an IDLPO only, each Addendum section of a "child" ID List Packed Object contains a set of - 4374 "EditingOp" bits encoded immediately after its last EBV-6 link.
+The number of such bits is - determined from the number of entries on the Addendum Packed Object's ID list.
+For each ID - 4376 Value on this list, the corresponding EditingOp bit or bits are defined as follows: - '1' means that the corresponding Fully-Qualified ID Value (FQIDV) is Replaced.
+A Replace operation has the effect that the data originally associated with the FQIDV matching the FQIDV in this Addendum Packed Object shall be ignored, and logically replaced by the Aux Format bits and data encoded in this Addendum Packed Object) - '00' means that the corresponding FQIDV is Deleted but not replaced.
+In this case, neither the Aux Format bits nor the data associated with this ID Value are encoded in the Addendum Packed Object. - '01' means that the corresponding FQIDV is Added (either this FQIDV was not previously encoded, or it was previously deleted without replacement).
+In this case, the associated Aux Format Bits and data shall be encoded in the Addendum Packed Object. - NOTE: if an application requests several "edit" operations at once (including some Delete or Replace operations as well as Adds) then implementations can achieve more efficient - encoding if the Adds share the Addendum overhead, rather than being implemented in a new Packed Object.

-4429 I.5.6.2 Packed Objects containing an Addendum subsection
+4392 I.5.6.2 Packed Objects containing an Addendum subsection